 Next, we saw the Corpus Clock, also known as the Grasshopper clock near Taylor Library.
 It is large a sculptural clock and has a 24-carat gold plated stainless steel disc.
 This clock was named one of Time’s Best Inventions of 2008.

-After exploring Cambridge, we boarded the bus to then proceed to the rival University of Oxford, which is the world’s oldest English-speaking university.
+After exploring Cambridge, we boarded the bus to then proceed to the rival University of Oxford.
+It is the world’s oldest English-speaking university.
 Packed lunch of sandwiches and juice was served en route.
 Of the two universities, Oxford is more vibrant with more stately buildings and has a lot more to offer.
 This university too has a who’s who list of illustrious alumni like former U.S. President Bill Clinton, Lewis Carrol who wrote Alice in Wonderland, former Prime Minister of U.K. Margaret Thatcher, Tony Blair and so on.
 Currently, Noble Laurette Malala is studying here.
-Oxford is also referred to as the ‘City of Dreaming Spires’ by Victorian poet Matthew Arnold because of the stunning architecture of its buildings.
+Victorian poet Matthew Arnold has also referred Oxford to as the ‘City of Dreaming Spires’ because of the stunning architecture of its buildings.

 While exploring the city we passed the Radcliffe Camera, a majestic building circularly built in neo-classical style with a dome on top.
 This impressive must-see structure houses a library.
-Among the other noteworthy buildings is the Sheldonian Theatre which hosts concerts and events and is also where the induction and graduation ceremonies of the students take place.
-We then saw the Bridge of Sighs which has a striking resemblance to its namesake in Venice that my wife and I had visited on an earlier trip to Italy.
+Among the other noteworthy buildings is the Sheldonian Theatre which hosts concerts and events.
+The induction and graduation ceremonies of the students take place here.
+We then saw the Bridge of Sighs which has a striking resemblance to its namesake in Venice that my wife and I had visited on a trip to Italy.
 It also serves as a perfect backdrop for a photo opportunity for the tourists.

 Nearest Airport: Heathrow and Gatwick are international airports in London.
 Several international flights from major cities in India can take you to London.
 From London, you can drive down or take a train or bus ride to Oxford or Cambridge or Kent.